The Herbs I Use To Manage Insomnia & Anxiety (After 12 Years On A Prescription Cocktail)

 Now herbs are my solution instead of prescriptions.
 They work wonderfully, naturally, organically, and intuitively — and the herbs are almost entirely side-effect free.

 1. Vitamin D

 Vitamin D was the supplement that started it all for me, and it’s still my go-to.
 Vitamin D is sunshine in a bottle.
-It will naturally boost your mood, fight diabetes, and combat muscle and bone pain."A lack of vitamin D in the blood is linked with being depressed and makes it more likely an individual will develop depression. taking a vitamin D supplement can improve or prevent depression
+It will naturally boost your mood, fight diabetes, and combat muscle and bone pain.
+Lack of vitamin D in the blood is linked with being depressed and makes it more likely an individual will develop depression. taking a vitamin D supplement can improve or prevent depression.

 Passionflower is one of my favorite herbs for depression, anxiety, stress, and insomnia.
 "Studies of people with generalized anxiety disorder show that passionflower is as effective as the drug oxazepam (Serax) for treating symptoms.
 Passionflower didn't work as quickly as oxazepam (day 7 compared to day 4).
 However, it produced less impairment on job performance than oxazepam."
 Daytime drowsiness was less prevalent in patients who used passionflower over benzos (like Valium or Xanax).

 Lavender is one of my favorite anti-anxiety warriors.
 Not only do I grow lavender plants for medicinal use in my tea, bath, and skin care, but I also use lavender oil for aromatherapy.
 Put 2 to 10 drops on your pillow at night for a restful sleep.
 Boil a pot of water, add organic lavender essential oil, and inhale deeply for an amazing relaxing at-home spa ritual.